#MeetUsMonday - Meet RN to BSN Student and School Nurse Grace

 RN to BSN student Grace Morris

 “My role as a school nurse entails a lot of public health.
-At Woodbrook, which is about 50 percent non-English speaking as kids' primary language, many of our students have never had any medical care at all, which means many of them don’t have the vaccines or health physicals required to enroll.
-In September of this year, with a lot of hard work, I set up a vaccination clinic with the help of interpreters, school staff, the support of my professor, Malinda Whitlow, and UVA Health.
+At Woodbrook, we have a wonderful and diverse group of students.
+A good portion of the students do not speak English as their primary language, and have moved to the United States from all over the world, which also means they have experienced many different forms of healthcare.
+In September of this year, with a lot of hard work, I headed up a vaccination clinic with the help of interpreters, Woodbrook Elementary School staff, Albemarle County staff, and with the support of my professor, Malinda Whitlow, and UVA Health.

 WHY SHE RETURNED TO EARN A BSN